SkyRL

 • Builds attention_mask, loss_mask, and response_mask tensors from token weights

-There is currently a limitation that batch size must be divisible by the data parallelism size (number of GPUs).
-The engine layer handles batching multiple client requests together before passing them to the backend.
+The engine layer also batches multiple client requests together before passing them to the backend.

 On this page